 The Langendorff system is designed as a perfusion system for isolated, small mammalian hearts.
 Some of the special features of this system include the stainless steel sink, the small reeling pump and specially designed, two-way Teflon taps.

-- Retrograde perfusion of isolated hearts from ouse, rat, guinea pig, hamster and rabbit
+- Retrograde perfusion of isolated hearts from mouse, rat, guinea pig, hamster and rabbit

 - Measurements in constant pressure or constant flow mode on the same device